MarcoPolo483/PubSec-Info-Assistant-by-Copilot/CONTRIBUTING.md

-# Contributing to PubSec Information Assistant
+# Contributing to EVA Domain Assistant 2.0

-First off, thank you for considering contributing to PubSec Information Assistant!
+First off, thank you for considering contributing to EVA Domain Assistant 2.0!
 It's people like you that make this project a great tool for public sector organizations.

 ## Code of Conduct